 A security camera is installed at the main entrance to the school with monitors located in the School Offices, the Extended Care classrooms, and the church office.
 To gain entrance to the school, you must "buzz" the school office button outside the glass doors.
 School personnel will then meet you at the entrance and try to help you with your concern without having you enter the building.
-If you are cleared to make your way to the front office, school personnel will take your temperature first and then escort you to the school office to conduct only critical business.
-We hope to limit adult traffic to only school personnel to the highest extent possible.
+If you are cleared to make your way to the front office, school personnel will escort you to your destination within the school.